learn-academy-2019-delta/rails-assessment-6-jnarbona91/rails.md

 6. What are cookies?
 What is the difference between a session and a cookie?

-  Your answer:
+  Your answer: cookies are stored values

-  Researched answer:
+  Researched answer: Cookies and Sessions are used to store information.
+Cookies are only stored on the client-side machine, while sessions get stored on the client as well as a server

 7. In an html form, what does the "action" attribute tell you about the form?
 How do you designate the HTTP verb for the form?

-  Your answer:
+  Your answer: The action attribute tells you where the information will be going.
+GET and POST are used to designate what information you're recieving and what information is being displayed.

   Researched answer: